College Factual by our College Data Analytics Team

 10

 Located in the city of Greensboro, UNC Greensboro is a public university with a large student population.
-This university ranks 12th out of 93 colleges for overall quality in the state of North Carolina.
+This university ranks 12th out of 93 schools for overall quality in the state of North Carolina.

 More information about a degree in economics from University of North Carolina at Greensboro